uutils/coreutils/CONTRIBUTING.md

 We take pride in support many operating systems and architectures.

 **Tip:**
-For Windows, Microsoft provides some images (VMWare, Hyper-V, VirtualBox et Parallels) for development: https://developer.microsoft.com/windows/downloads/virtual-machines/
+For Windows, Microsoft provides some images (VMWare, Hyper-V, VirtualBox and Parallels) for development: https://developer.microsoft.com/windows/downloads/virtual-machines/